Andrew McCutchen Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The Braves have a 3.91 team ERA that ranks ninth among all MLB pitching staffs.
+- The Braves' 3.93 team ERA ranks ninth across all league pitching staffs.

-- Braves pitchers combine to allow 119 home runs (1.1 per game), the fourth-fewest in the league.
+- Braves pitchers combine to surrender 123 home runs (1.1 per game), the fifth-fewest in the league.

-- Chirinos makes the start for the Braves, his seventh of the season.
-He is 5-4 with a 4.42 ERA and 39 strikeouts in 71 1/3 innings pitched.
+- Fried makes the start for the Braves, his seventh of the season.
+He is 3-1 with a 1.69 ERA and 33 strikeouts in 32 2/3 innings pitched.

-- The right-hander's last appearance was on Wednesday against the Los Angeles Angels, when he went five innings, surrendering three earned runs while allowing six hits.
+- In his most recent appearance on Friday against the Chicago Cubs, the lefty went six scoreless innings while surrendering three hits.

+- The 29-year-old has amassed a 1.69 ERA and 9.3 strikeouts per nine innings across six games this season, while allowing a batting average of .217 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.